Bathley

 Bathley is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England, north-west of Newark-on-Trent.
-According to the 2001 census it had a population of 246.
+According to the 2011 census it had a population of 246, this increased marginally to 247 in the 2021 census.
 Bathley is recorded in the Domesday Book as Badeleie.

-As Bathley does not have a hall of any sort, the Crown Inn public house is used for family parties, christenings and funerals as well as Parish Council meetings.
+As Bathley does not have a hall of any kind, the Crown Inn public house is used for family parties, christenings and funerals as well as parish council meetings.

-The local Parish Council currently comprises: